steeply/gbot-trader/readme.md

-OFFSET_ORDERS_EXPONENTIAL           | Position difference between orders is exponentially in % (default: false) RANGE_OFFSET                        | Range offset (default: false) OFFSET_FIRST_ORDERS_PERCENT         | Position difference of the first order in % (default: false)
+OFFSET_ORDERS_EXPONENTIAL           | Position difference between orders is exponentially in % (default: false) RANGE_OFFSET                        | Range offset (default: false) OFFSET_FIRST_ORDERS_PERCENT         | Position difference of the first order in % (default: false) DISABLE_GRID_SELL                   | Disable order placement on the grid for Sell orders (default: false) DISABLE_GRID_BUY                    | Disable order placement on the grid for Buy orders (default: false)

 > Parameter **OFFSET_FIRST_ORDERS_PERCENT** can be used in conjunction with any of the selected options.